SSWConsulting/SSW.Rules.Content/rules/do-you-know-what-the-goal-of-devops-is/rule.md

 :::

-Take this survey to find out your DevOps index: <br>
+Take this survey to find out your DevOps index: